KingPoss/PossVault/content/private/Website Todo.md

 1. Set footer to always sit at bottom of webpage regardless of `<main>` size.
 2. I  think more time-based theme stuff would be cool. certain things only appearing on the weekend, or on certain days when I broadcast.
 Maybe set up some more elements to appear
+3. Possibly add alternate theme(s), esp since all colors n such are currently being supplied w/ variables in css. (this will not work for elements like the tockify calendar/cbox widget)

 # Index
 1. Create more ads to go on the bulletin